Privicore

 Layer Security#

-Use multiple policies for defense in depth - different policies for different operation types and security levels.
+Use multiple policies for defense in depth - different policies for different event types and security levels.

 Document Policy Intent#

-Maintain documentation explaining why policies exist and what threats they address.
+Maintain documentation explaining why policies exist, which events they monitor, and what threats they address.

 Previous